dds/www.bosabosa.org/content/about.md

 ## Why do I do this? {#why-do-i-do-this}

-I like serving my own website instead of using commercial platforms, e.g. facebook and twitter.
+I like serving my own website instead of using commercial providers.
+I have done it in various ways since 1999.

 ## How does this site work? {#how-does-this-site-work}